Zinoex/tlos/README.md

     - Memory addresses, offsets, etc. are not allowed as these are implementation dependent.

 A curious reader may have noticed that these principles are similar to the [SOLID](https://en.wikipedia.org/wiki/SOLID) design principles of object oriented programming.
-I, Frederik Mathiesen - Zinoex, am indeed as computer scientist by training, but have plenty of experience working with traffic lights and their protocols.
-My core vision for the project is to incorporate more computer science principles into the design of traffic light protocols; even if just inspiration for more prevalent protocols.
+I, Frederik Mathiesen - Zinoex, am indeed a computer scientist by training, but have plenty of experience working with traffic lights and their protocols.
+The reason for designing this standard is the many frustrating hours I have spent working with horrendous, undocumented, fragile, implementation-specific, properietary interfaces, which is against so many software principles.
+My core vision for the project is to incorporate more software design principles into the design of traffic light protocols; even if just inspiration for more prevalent protocols.

 ## Scope
-The protocol is first and foremost a data definition standard amongst modules in a predefined architecture of traffic light systems (see below).
+The protocol is first and foremost a data definition standard between modules in a clearly defined architecture of traffic light systems (see below).
-It is not a standard for the hardware and encodings.
+To make the protocol accessible and easy to implement, the idea is to exploit existing internet stack technologies and data encodings.
-A vendor may choose any software and/or hardware implementation of the modules as long as they expose the appropriate interfaces and do their respective _single_ task.
+A vendor may choose any software and/or hardware implementation of the modules as long as they expose the appropriate (hardware _and_ software) interfaces and do their respective _single_ task.

 The serialization of the data into a binary, transmitable format will be a standard, open, compact, and lightweight protocol.
-The scope of this project is not to reduce transmission sizes; it can be done by selecting the appropriate framework, using its structures as intended (e.g. bitmasks sent as numbers and arrays encoded as strings are not allowed), and applying compression.
+The scope of this project is not to reduce transmission sizes; it can be done by selecting the appropriate format (e.g. JSON, XML, msgpack, protobuf, etc.), using its data structures as intended (e.g. bitmasks sent as numbers and arrays encoded as strings are not allowed), and applying compression.

-A concern raised is the size of binary data will be too large for transmission or that the compression/decompression will be too computationally expensive.
+A concern commonly raised is the size of binary data will be too large for transmission or that the compression/decompression will be too computationally expensive.
 This is a malplaced concern as even implementations of efficient, binary serialization formats like [msgpack](https://github.com/hideakitai/MsgPack) or [protobuf](https://github.com/nanopb/nanopb) exist for embedded systems, and a compression algorithm like [lz4](https://www.embedded.com/speeding-over-the-air-latency-for-iot-applications-with-compression/) is fast, has a good compression ratio, and produces small binaries, making it perfect for IoT.